paragi/sphp/README.md

 * 0.3.5  open_basedir restriction, without specifying doc roor in php.ini

 ####Help
-Please don't hesitate to submit an issue on github!
-It's the only way to make it better.
+Please don't hesitate to submit an issue on github.

 But please be prepared to present a test case.